indigo-iam/iam-documentation/README.md

 The INDIGO IAM service documentation is composed of the following guides:

+- the [IAM as a service guide][aas-guide], targeted at communities interested in requesting IAM as a service from INFN;

 - the [Deployment and administration guide][admin-guide], targeted ad system administrators interested in deploying, configuring and monitoring the service;

 - the [User guide][user-guide], targeted at service users, that explains how to use the IAM to authenticate and authorize users, manage user registration, etc;

 - the [Developer guide][developer-guide], targeted at the IAM service developers, that provides insight on how to build, develop and test the service.

+[iam-intro]: about.md
+[aas-guide]: iam-aas/README.md
 [admin-guide]: admin-guide/README.md
 [user-guide]: user-guide/README.md
 [developer-guide]: developer-guide/README.md